PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/appgw/README.md

 name_prefix = "test-"
 ```

-NOTICE.
+**Note!** \
 This prefix is not applied to existing resources.
 If you plan to reuse i.e. a VNET please specify it's full name,
 even if it is also prefixed with the same value as the one in this property.